Creating Better Newsletters

 Having a branded tone of voice is the key component of a letter.
-Tone of voice has to do with expressing things in a way that stays true to who you are..
+The tone of voice has to do with expressing things in a way that stays true to who you are.

 Calls to action

-A newsletter should have a call not action not particularly in a manner that drives sales, but in a way that drives engagement.
+A newsletter should have a call, not to action, particularly in a manner that drives sales, but in a way that drives engagement.

-You can also play with visuals and numbers when you are creating a newsletter.
-Have a clear header at the beginning of the newsletter.
-Let us look at some examples of creative newsletters you can adopt in terms of presentation and content.
+You can also play with visuals and numbers when creating newsletters.
+So, it’s important to have a clear header at the beginning of the newsletter.
+For example, let us look at some samples of creative newsletters you can adopt in terms of presentation and content.

 There are content details on the footer of this newsletter.
-The content is quite direct and the newsletter is more of a springboard for someone looking for more information.
-Each section gives you some insight of what their blogs will be, but does not give you all the details.
-This means that it drives you to their website and you want to engage more with their content.
-The branding on the newsletter is quite consistent which makes it identifiable instantly.
+The content is quite direct, and the newsletter is more of a springboard for someone looking for more information.
+Each section gives you some insight into what their blogs will be but does not give you all the details.
+This means that it drives you to their website, and you want to engage more with their content.
+The branding on the newsletter is quite consistent, which makes it identifiable instantly.

-This newsletter is very clean-cut and focused.
+From the layout and design, you can see that this newsletter is very clean-cut and focused.
 It has a clean header with a consistent banner.
 The concept here was their ‘Top 10 blog posts of 2020’.
-The presentation was very well executed which allows a reader to continue to things that they resonate with.
-This newsletter makes use of negative space (which means a lot of white space) to let the content breathe.
-The newsletter has a gallery-like look in terms of the visual, which shows that they are tapping into some modern trends.
+The presentation was very well executed, as it allows a reader to continue to do things that resonate with them.
+Also, the newsletter uses negative space (which means a lot of white space) to let the content breathe.
+The newsletter has a gallery-like look in terms of the visuals, which shows that they are tapping into modern trends.

-Here is yet another example of a newsletter;
+Here is yet another example of a well-done newsletter;

-This newsletter focuses more on the engagement aspect where they diversify the different components of what they are talking about.
-The newsletter has a well played color scheme that blends in well with the content and the layout.
-The content is tasteful and not overstuffed which allows the reader to go through the content easily and not get overwhelmed.
+This newsletter focuses more on the engagement aspect, where they diversify the different components of what they are talking about.
+It has a well-played colour scheme that blends in well with the content and the layout.
+The content itself is tasteful and not overstuffed, which allows the reader to go through it easily and not get overwhelmed.
 It is a clean and simple newsletter that is set up for success.

 The above examples are quite similar in terms of structure and approach.
-Here is a different way that you can create your newsletter that is also effective.
-The first thing we will look at is how the newsletter looks when it gets to a recipients email.
+Here is a different effective method for creating your newsletter.
+Let’s first look at how the newsletter looks when it gets to a recipient’s email.

-Their subject lines are non-newsletter based.
+The subject lines are typically non-newsletter-based.
 They are just pieces of the content that is featured within the newsletter, like a preview.
 The newsletter comes from the president of the company, which is an uncommon approach that tends to be quite successful.
-It is a creative way to connect either their audience base which drives engagement.
-Here is what the newsletter looks like:
+It is a creative way to connect to their audience base to drive better engagement.
+Here is an example of what this type of newsletter looks like:

-This newsletter takes a minimalist approach so that the viewer does not get overwhelmed when looking at it.
+The design of the newsletter takes a minimalist approach so that the viewer does not get overwhelmed when looking at it.
 It communicates to the audience and maintains a connection and engagement.
-The newsletter takes a letter approach that has a personal touch to it.
+The newsletter takes a letter approach that includes a personal touch.

 Our Newsletter Template

 Having a good template is the key to success, and this is what we offer you.
 You can edit parts of it to suit your preference.
 It allows you to be more productive in terms of how you organise your thoughts.
-You are using the same template every month which means you can plan your content and make it more impactful, as well as meet deadlines that you may have.
+Since you will be using the same template every month, you can plan your content and make it more impactful and meet your deadlines.

 There is no right or wrong way to create a newsletter.
 It should be a reflection of what you do as a company and how you want to interact with your clients.
-The newsletter should be a representation of who you are as a brand and how you want to represent yourself to your base audience.
+The newsletter should represent your brand and how you want to represent your company to your base audience.

-Not all newsletters are the same.
-Here are a few typical types of newsletters that we see in our environment:
+Meanwhile, you want to keep in mind that not all newsletters are the same.
+Here are a few typical types of newsletters that we see from time to time:

-Weekly digest.
+1. Weekly digest.
 This is one of the most common newsletter types.
 It could be weekly or bi-weekly each month.
-It provides recent updates, news and sneak peaks of the content you will offer your audience.
+It provides recent updates, news, and sneak peeks of the content you want to offer your audience.

-Promotional for products and/or events.
-These kinds of newsletters are participatory in nature.
-They drive excitement and in person engagement.
+2. Promotional for products and events.
+These kinds of newsletters are participatory.
+They drive excitement and in-person engagement.
 They are also excellent relationship builders.
 You get to put things of value in front of your base and get extended engagement.

-Internal communications.
-These types of newsletters provide a way for you and your leadership to communicate to people in a way that you are comfortable with.
+3. Internal communications.
+These newsletters types provide a way for you and your leadership to communicate to people in a way that you are comfortable with.
 They can be used for staff and customers alike and should have an inclusive tone.

-While these are not the only types of newsletters, they are the most common ones.
+While these are not the only newsletters types there are, they are the most common ones.
 You can even choose to blend all three of them.